How to Improve Language Skills: 19 Effective Ways to Build Fluency

 The same goes for foreign language audio and video clips.
 When you listen to and watch foreign language videos that align with your interests, hobbies and whatnot, you tend to pick up new words and concepts quicker because you’re invested in the topic.

-Whether you enjoy pop culture or like to keep up with the news, FluentU has an extensive library of audio and video clips to ensure there’s something for every learner.
-On this platform, you get to learn a language (or several!) through your interests, making your language learning journey entertaining yet educational.
+Whether you enjoy pop culture or like to keep up with the news, FluentU has an extensive library of authentic audio and video clips.
+On this platform, you get to learn languages through your interests, making your language learning journey entertaining yet educational.

-Every video is equipped with both foreign language subtitles and English subtitles, meaning you have all the information you need for comprehension.
-In case you need more info, you can also click on individual words in the captions to read extended definitions and sentence examples.
+Every video is equipped with both foreign language subtitles and English subtitles, so you have all the information you need for comprehension.

 Active listening is crucial for learning a new language.
 Arguably, so is passive listening.